The high type quadratic Siegel disks are Jordan domains: Introduction

-Note that $\HT_{N}$ has measure zero if $N\geq 2$.
-However, all the usual types of irrational numbers have non-empty intersection with $\HT_{N}$: bounded type, PZ type, Herman type and Brjuno type etc. In particular, $\HT_{N}$ contains some of the irrational numbers such that the boundary of the Siegel disk of $P_\alpha$ has the regularity studied in \cite{ABC04}, \cite{BC07} and the self-similarity studied in \cite{McM98}.
-Rogers proved that the boundary of a bounded Siegel disk $\Delta$ is either tame: the conformal map from $\Delta$ to the unit disk has a continuous extension to $\partial\Delta$; or wild: $\partial\Delta$ is an indecomposable continuum \cite{Rog92}.
-Recently, Ch\'{e}ritat constructed a holomorphic germ such that the corresponding Siegel disk is compactly contained in the domain of the definition but the boundary is not locally connected \cite{Che11}.
-Our main theorem indicates that the boundaries of the quadratic Siegel disks should be tame.
-Actually, we believe that the boundaries of the Siegel disks of all the rational maps with degree at least two are Jordan curves.
+Note that $\HT_{N}$ has measure zero if $N\geqslant 2$.
+However, all the usual types of irrational numbers have non-empty intersections with $\HT_{N}$: bounded type, PZ type, Herman type and Brjuno type etc. In particular, $\HT_{N}$ contains some irrational numbers such that the Siegel disk boundary of $P_\alpha$ has the regularity studied in \cite{ABC04}, \cite{BC07} and the self-similarity studied in \cite{McM98b}.
+Rogers proved that the boundary of any bounded irreducible Siegel disk $\Delta$ is either tame: the conformal map from $\Delta$ to the unit disk has a continuous extension to $\partial\Delta$, or wild: $\partial\Delta$ is an indecomposable continuum \cite{Rog92b}.
+Recently, Ch\'{e}ritat constructed a holomorphic germ such that the corresponding Siegel disk is compactly contained in the domain of definition but the boundary is not locally connected \cite{Che11}.
+Our main theorem indicates that the boundaries of quadratic Siegel disks should be tame.

-As we have seen, in order to guarantee the existence of critical points on the boundaries of Siegel disks, Herman's condition appears usually as a condition of sufficiency in most of the literature.
-As far as we know, the necessity only appears in \cite{BCR09}, which proves that Herman's condition is equivalent to the existence of a critical point on the boundary of the Siegel disks of a family of toy models.
+As we have seen, in order to guarantee the existence of critical points on the boundaries of Siegel disks, Herman condition (i.e., the rotation number is of Herman type) appears usually as a requirement of sufficiency in most of the literature.
+As far as we know, the necessity only appears in \cite{BCR09}, where it proves that Herman condition is equivalent to the existence of a critical point on the boundary of the Siegel disks of a family of toy models.

-In fact, besides the quadratic polynomials, the proof of the Main Theorem in this article is also valid for all the maps in Inou-Shishikura's invariant class.
+In fact, besides the quadratic polynomials, the proof of the Main Theorem in this paper is also valid for all the maps in Inou-Shishikura's invariant class.
 Hence the Main Theorem is also true for some rational maps and transcendental entire functions.
-We would like to point out that it was proved in \cite{Yam08} and \cite[Proposition 5.11]{AL15} that the Siegel disks of the maps in Inou-Shishikura's class are quasidisks if the rotation number is of bounded and sufficiently high type.
+We would like to point out that it was proved in \cite{Yam08} and \cite{AL22} that the bounded type Siegel disks of the maps in Inou-Shishikura's class are quasi-disks if the rotation number is of sufficiently high type.

-0.2cm We would like to mention that after we submitted the first version of our article to arXiv in 2016, Cheraghi gave a different proof of the Main Theorem in this article by constructing a topological model based on the renormalization tower \cite{Che17}.
+By constructing topological models of the post-critical sets of the maps in the Inou-Shishikura's class for all high type numbers, Cheraghi gave an alternative proof of the Main Theorem independently (see \cite{Che22b}).
+Our proofs are different: we analyze the dynamics and carry out the computations in the renormalization tower directly.